Critics say sex offender registries violate constitutional rights

 Because people on a sex offender registry have their addresses made available to the public, they must live with the social stigma that goes along with being a registered sex offender.
 That can make it very hard for them to find work, a place to live, or even enjoy simple day to day activities.
 Such registries also often place curfews on offenders and subject them to regular police contact.

-Are sex offender laws constitutional?
+Are sex offender laws in Colorado constitutional?